 In 1982 the Sir Galahad was destroyed in Bluff Cove on the Falkland Islands.
-On board was Simon Weston, Welsh Guardsman, a name and face that was going to become
+On board was Simon Weston, Welsh Guardsman, a name and face that was going to become well known for his struggle to overcome his injuries (46% burns) and redefine his role in life.
+Simon's message is one of achievement, of triumph over adversity, of seizing the moment and succeeding.

-Simon's story has been well publicised and he has been the subject of five major BBC Television documentaries: Simon's War, Simon's Peace, Simon's Triumph, Simon's Return and in April 1999, Simon's Journey.
-He has been a 'victim' on This is Your Life.
 His autobiography, Walking Tall, was No1 in the best selling list.
 Going Back was also a best seller being in the top 10 for eight weeks.
 He then wrote a series of fiction books with titles such as Cause of Death and Phoenix.
 His most recent book, Moving On was published in 2003 and sees Simon lay his Falklands ghosts to rest.